 Who we are

 WDP is a vibrant and innovative drug and alcohol charity committed to helping those who are affected by substance misuse.
-We provide support to individuals, their families and the wider communities across London, the South East and East of England.
+We provide support to individuals, their families and the wider communities across London, the North West, South East and East of England.

 Our registered offices are at:

 Tel: 0207 421 3100

 This privacy statement explains how we use any personal information we collect about you when you use this website.

 WDP is committed to protecting the privacy of visitors to our website in accordance with the General Data Protection Regulation (EU) 2016/679.
 The following statement outlines how we will treat your personal information and general experience on this website.